nncht/useum_client/README.md

 ## Project Structure CLIENT

-Here we will make sense of the convoluted network of parts that make up our project.
+Here we will make sense of the convoluted network of parts that will make up the CLIENT side of our project.

 <h2 align="center"> Contributors </h2>